whitevanillaskies/whitebloom/docs/whitebloom.md

 An agent can:

+1. `cat .wbconfig` to understand the workspace: its name, brief, and module configuration.
+2. `ls *.wb.json` to discover all boards in the workspace.
-1. `cat board.wb.json` to understand the full board: what exists, where it is, how things connect.
-The `brief` field (if present) appears near the top of the file and gives immediate context about the board's purpose and the user's intentions.
+3. `cat research.wb.json` to understand a specific board: what exists, where it is, how things connect.
+The `brief` field (if present) appears near the top and gives immediate context about the board's purpose.
-2. Follow `resource` paths to read or edit specific assets.
+4. Resolve `wloc:` URIs to workspace-local paths and follow them to read or edit specific assets.
-3. Grep `buds/` for content across all bloomable assets.
+5. Grep `blossoms/` for content across all bloomable assets in the workspace.
-4. Understand the topology from `edges` without opening any other file.
+6. Understand the topology from `edges` without opening any other file.

 The board is a flat manifest.
 Leaves are inline.
 Buds are one hop away.
 No recursive directory scanning, no frontmatter parsing, no database queries.